Alcoholic hallucinosis: Treatment

 In general, alcohol abusers with withdrawal symptoms, such as alcoholic hallucinosis, have a deficiency of several vitamins and minerals and their bodies could cope with the withdrawal more easily by taking nutritional supplements.
 Long-term alcohol abuse can create a deficiency of thiamine, magnesium, zinc, folate, and phosphate as well as cause low blood sugar.
-However, several tested drugs have shown the disappearance of hallucinations.
+However, several drugs have been shown to stop the hallucinations.
 Neuroleptics and benzodiazepines showed normalization.
-Common benzodiazepines are chlordiazepoxide and lorazepam.
-It has been shown that management has been effective with a combination of abstinence from alcohol and the use of neuroleptics.
+Common benzodiazepines include chlordiazepoxide and lorazepam.
+Management with a combination of abstinence from alcohol and the use of neuroleptics has been shown to be effective.
 It is also possible to treat withdrawal before major symptoms start to happen in the body.
 Diazepam and chlordiazepoxide have proven to be effective in treating alcohol withdrawal symptoms such as alcoholic hallucinosis.
 With the help of these specific medications, the process of withdrawal is easier to go through, making alcoholic hallucinosis less likely to occur.